-For example, if the value of the survivor's annuity was \$20,000 and the decedent had contributed three-fourths of the purchase price of the contract, the amount includible is \$15,000 (3 /4 × \$20,000).
+For example, if the value of the survivor's annuity was \$20,000 and the decedent had contributed three-fourths of the purchase price of the contract, the amount includible is \$15,000 ($\frac{3}{4} \times $20,000$).

-Except as provided under Annuities Under Approved Plans on page 16, contributions made by the decedent's employer to the purchase price of the contract or agreement are considered made by the decedent if they were made by the employer because of the decedent's employment.
+Except as provided under Annuities Under Approved Plans below, contributions made by the decedent's employer to the purchase price of the contract or agreement are considered made by the decedent if they were made by the employer because of the decedent's employment.
 For more information, see section 2039.